 In the execution list, you can directly click on a revisit session name to access the session detail of any failed or passed revisit session.
-Sometimes, you will see the error icon on a revisit session and a revisit name is unable to click, which means there were some errors occur and leads to the cannot initiate the revisit.
+Sometimes, you will see the error icon on a revisit session and a revisit name is unable to click, which means there were some errors occurred and leads to the cannot initiate the revisit.
 Therefore, there are no created sessions at that time.

 On the other hand, you can access the session list and search by typing your preferred manual session.
 At a result, you will see the list of revisit sessions that related to the giving manual session.

 2. Why did all of my revisit sessions fail but I was not able to see them on the sessions page?

 Scriptless Automation has a process called “exploring” the manual session and it will reproduce your Manual session step by step before executing revisit sessions, the purpose is to ensure that all the actions in the manual session are qualified for running Scriptless Automation.
 So if you see all of your revisit sessions failed, it is mostly because the “exploring” process has not run successfully, you can hit the re-run icon to execute the "exploring" process again.

 3. In my test case (manual session), I performed 20 test steps but only saw only 10 test steps in my scriptless rerun sessions.
 Why?